 Although it is an inter-ministerial operation, Operação Acolhida's militarization relies on the Ministry of Defense's control of the entire budget.
-In Brazil, immigration continues to be a matter of national defense.
-Operação Acolhida is a screening process at the border, coordinated by the army and supported by UNHCR and IOM.
+While Brazil's 2017 migration legislation, immigration had remained a matter of national defense, now the army coordinates Operação Acolhida, a border screening process, with UNHCR and IOM's support.
 This screening processes immigrants' requests for documentation, presenting two alternatives: a request for refuge or two years of temporary residence, which can become permanent after that period.

 After the screening, those immigrants who wish to relocate to other parts of the vast Brazilian territory are sent to shelters initially run by the military.
 These immigrants had generally applied for refuge, facilitated by the new CONARE (National Council for Refugees) policy aimed exclusively at Venezuelans.
-In addition to the concentration of decision-making power in the hands of the military with an overt securitization logic, in these shelters, which Machado, Vasconcelos (2022, p.
+In addition to the concentration of decision-making power in the hands of the military with an overt securitization logic, in these shelters, which Machado & Vasconcelos (2022, p.
 1220) have called "hybrid refugee camps," all kinds of relationships common to refugee camps take place, such as the exclusion of immigrants and refugees from the urban setting and the military control of the shelters, hence implying forms of restricting the mobility of the sheltered.